-9 Monitoring and Evaluation
+Monitoring & Evaluation

-The LECP will be delivered through a series of Annual Implementation Plans agreed upon at the start of each year to achieve the targets.
-Monitoring of these Implementation Plans will be undertaken on an ongoing basis, with an annual report prepared and submitted to Tipperary LCDC.
+The LECP will be delivered through a series of Implementation Plans agreed upon biannually.
+Monitoring of these Implementation Plans will be undertaken on an ongoing basis and reported to Tipperary LCDC.

-Two interim reviews will be undertaken to monitor progress further and align relevant objectives and actions to evolving needs.
+At the conclusion of each of the biannual plans, a review will be undertaken to monitor progress and align relevant objectives and actions to evolving needs.
 These interim reviews will take place in 2025 and 2027.